Processing Your Payment

 The film later returned to Waterville's Maine Film Center, which is housed inside the Paul J. Schupf Art Center.

-Mike Perreault, executive director of the center, told Mainebiz about screening "The Ghost Trap" — via email, as he was returning to Maine from a film festival in Rwanda.
+Mike Perreault, executive director of the Film Center, told Mainebiz about screening "The Ghost Trap" — via email, as he was returning to the state from a film festival in Rwanda.

 “It was a thrilling experience to screen ‘The Ghost Trap’ as the centerpiece film during the 27th Maine International Film Festival, and audiences returned to see it again at the Maine Film Center in October, ahead of its regular run release, with the filmmakers in attendance for a discussion,” Perreault said.